 Image credit: younghouselove.com

 Installing stones on top of clay bricks will create an elegant walkway with stairs in your garden or lawn.
-Stones are harder to install and the help of a professional is needed.
-Learn how to build a pathway with stairs in your garden at younghouselove.com.
+I’ve found out that stones are harder to install and the help of a professional is needed.

 Wood Borders on Concrete Steps

 As I already mentioned, concrete can be used to make steps in your garden or lawn.
-Platinumsdgroup.com advises homeowners to use wooden elements to soften the look of hardscape elements.
-Use wood to create borders and support your stairs.
-Take a look at more pathways with stairs at decortutor.com.
+Platinumsdgroup.com, a landscape design company with expertise in exterior design, advises homeowners to use wooden elements to soften the look of hardscape elements.

 Try Interlocking Concrete Pavers